Ellert Schram

-Ellert Björgvinsson Schram (born 10 October 1939) is an Icelandic former footballer and politician.
+Ellert Björgvinsson Schram (10 October 1939 – 24 January 2025) was an Icelandic footballer and politician.

 Football career

 Club

 At club level Ellert played as a forward for Knattspyrnufélag Reykjavíkur and competed at the 1966–67 European Cup, scoring two goals against FC Nantes.
 He played in the Icelandic top-tier league from 1957 to 1971, scoring 62 goals.

-He won the Icelandic Football Cup 7 times with KR from 1960 to 1967.
-He was captain of Knattspyrnufélag Reykjavíkur when they played Liverpool FC in August 1964 which was Liverpools first ever European game losing 5-1 and 11-1 overall on aggregate.
+He won the Icelandic Football Cup seven times with KR from 1960 to 1967.
+He was captain of Knattspyrnufélag Reykjavíkur when they played Liverpool in August 1964 which was Liverpool's first ever European game.
+KR lost the first game 5–1 and lost 11–1 on aggregate.

 International

 Ellert was part of the Iceland national football team between 1959 and 1970.
 He played 23 matches, scoring 6 goals.

 Managerial career

-He was the manager of KR during the 1973 season.
+Ellert was the manager of KR during the 1973 season.